MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/access-control/active-directory-security-groups.md

 This domain-related, global group triggers non-configurable protection on devices and host computers running  Windows Server 2012 R2  and Windows 8.1, and on domain controllers in domains with a primary domain controller running  Windows Server 2012 R2 .
 This greatly reduces the memory footprint of credentials when users sign in to computers on the network from a non-compromised computer.

-Depending on the account' domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows.
+Depending on the account's domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows.

 -   Members of the Protected Users group cannot authenticate by using the following Security Support Providers (SSPs): NTLM, Digest Authentication, or CredSSP.
 Passwords are not cached on a device running Windows 8.1,  so the device fails to authenticate to a domain when the account is a member of the Protected User group.

 -   The Kerberos protocol will not use the weaker DES or RC4 encryption types in the preauthentication process.
 This means that the domain must be configured to support at least the AES cipher suite.

--   The user' account cannot be delegated with Kerberos constrained or unconstrained delegation.
+-   The user's account cannot be delegated with Kerberos constrained or unconstrained delegation.
 This means that former connections to other systems may fail if the user is a member of the Protected Users group.

 -   The default Kerberos ticket-granting tickets (TGTs) lifetime setting of four hours is configurable by using Authentication Policies and Silos, which can be accessed through the Active Directory Administrative Center.
 This means that when four hours has passed, the user must authenticate again.